Albert Einstein once said… “Play is the highest form of research.”

 This type of play usually starts to occur from 2 ½ years upwards.

-And as the name suggests, parallel play is when two or more children play ALONGSIDE one another, often engaging in the same type of play…
+And as the name suggests, parallel play is when two or more children play alongside one another, often engaging in the same type of play…

 But NOT playing together.

-REMEMBER: Children going through parallel play will now start to see themselves as part of a social group, but they will still be VERY self-centred.
+REMEMBER: Children going through parallel play will now start to see themselves as part of a social group, but they will still be very self-centred.
 However, this is the perfect time to start to teach your little one about the intricate concept of sharing and taking turns.

 5. Associative Play